 Songwriting, as it is often said, is like therapy, and learning the full meaning of this comparison is Max Bloom.
 The Yuck frontman has always had a loosely cathartic connection with music, as the intensity behind Yuck’s occasional ‘wall of sound’ approach has regularly felt to carry a wave of emotional pertinence within its cacophony.
-However, the turbulence of the late 2010’s didn’t fail to touch Max’s life in some unexpected and poignant way, and after an intense break-up of an 8-year-long relationship the musician’s affinity towards his art was changed to an almost unrecognisable point.
+However, after an intense and sudden break-up of an 8-year-long relationship during the late 2010’s, Max Bloom’s affinity towards his art was changed to an almost unrecognisable degree.

-Retreating back to the family home to pick up the pieces and process the sudden feelings of emptiness, creating music gradually became less about writing in reaction to what felt good and more about using the medium as a way to heal.
+After parting ways with his former partner and moving back into the family home to process the new feelings of emptiness, creating music gradually became less about writing in reaction to what felt good and more about using the medium as a way to heal.
 For the first time, Max was focusing inward for inspiration and, by taking advantage of being away from the watch-tapping gaze of any industry influence, began to unpick all the knotty feelings one feels when the connection with a loved one is sadly severed.
-The result of the process is ‘Perfume’, an album which explores with utmost clarity the turbulent ups and downs of separating from someone you love.
+The result of the process was ‘Perfume’, an album which explores with utmost clarity the turbulent ups and downs of separating from someone you love.